mikicz/django-aggregation-talk/slides.md

 # Enter django-pgviews-redux

-- Library to add good support for database views to Django
+- Library which adds good support for database views to Django

 <v-clicks>